Kahinda Otafiire

-Major General Kahinda Otafiire is a Ugandan politician and retired military officer.
+Major General Kahinda Otafiire (born 29 December 1950) is a Ugandan politician and retired military officer.
 He is the current Minister of Internal Affairs in the Cabinet of Uganda, since 8 June 2021.

 He previously served as the Justice & Constitutional Affairs in the Ugandan Cabinet.
 He was appointed to that position of 27 May 2011.
 Otafiire is also the elected Member of Parliament (MP) for Ruhinda County, Mitooma District in the Ugandan Parliament.

-Background and education
+Early life and education

-He was born in Mitooma District on 29 December 1950.
+Kahinda Otafiire was born and raised in Mitooma District on 29 December 1950.
 He attended Kitabi Seminary, Kahinda Otafiire holds the degree of Bachelor of Arts in Social Science.
 He also holds a certificate in the French Language.